atsaloli/cf3-tutorial/source/440-070-Patterns-0850-Classes.exr.md

 Practice using classes

-* Set a custom class if the file '/tmp/testme' exists.
+Use a custom class to report if the file '/tmp/testme' exists

-* Report the presence or absense of the file using "reports" type promises and the class defined in #1 above.

-* Have a "files" type promise create the file '/tmp/testme'.

-* Now, remove '/tmp/testme' and run your policy and observe and explain what happens.